 Figure 2.3 shows the specified relationship between snow depth, SWE and elevation relative to observations and NAM analyses, which demonstrates the over- (under-) estimation of snow by the NAM at low (high) elevations.
 The prescribed snow cover was applied within all model domains with no snow cover outside of the Uintah Basin below an elevation of 2000 m and a 17 cm snow depth from the basin floor up to an elevation of 2000 m.
 Above 2000 m, the snow depth was elevation-dependent, increasing to 100 cm for elevations at 2900 m or higher.

 In addition, the NAM analyses underestimated snow albedo relative to observed shortwave radiation measurements at Horsepool and Roosevelt.
-For example, albedo averaged from 1 January-2 March 2013 at Horsepool was 0.82 (UBOS 2013 Summary Report, Chapter 5), which is roughly 0.25 higher than the NAM analyses.
+For example, albedo averaged from 1 January-2 March 2013 at Horsepool was 0.82 (Roberts et al. 2014), which is roughly 0.17 higher than the NAM analyses.
 Very low temperatures combined with repeated light rime deposition onto the snow surface during many nights apparently maintained the highly reflective surface.
 Hence, the snow albedo variable in WRF was modified to be 0.82 inside the basin, although the mean albedo at Horsepool during the 1-6 February period was actually a bit higher (~0.84).
 Furthermore, based on visual observations of the snow covering nearly all of the sparse vegetation in the basin during the 1-6 February period, changes were made to the WRF variable SNUP in the vegetation parameter table for the two dominant vegetation/land use types: “shrubland” and “cropland/grassland mosaic”.
 For these vegetation types, 20 kg m-2 of SWE was allowed to fully cover the vegetation in the Noah land surface model.
 The combination of increasing the snow albedo and modifying SNUP enabled the model surface to attain the high albedos observed during the field campaign (Fig. 2.4).
 The NAM analyses were used for all other land-surface variables in the snow-free region of these simulations, with surface albedo being determined by the National Land Cover Database 2006 (Fry et al. 2011).

 2.3 Numerical Sensitivity Studies